 8 Steps for an Effective Succession Planning Process

-1. Start early and make it an ongoing, team effort
+1. Start early and make it an ongoing team effort.

 Another tricky thing is that by the time you realize you need a succession plan, you are probably already in a bind due to the departure of a key employee.
-The best succession planning process is one that is started early in the company’s life, like within the first five years and one that is fluid, shifting as employees develop and your company grows.
+The best planning process is one that is started early in the company’s life, like within the first five years, and one that is fluid, shifting as employees develop and your company grows.

-2. Plan based on the kind of leadership you want
+2. Plan based on the kind of leadership you want.

 Having your company’s core set of values in mind during succession planning makes it easier to identify future leaders who fit the bill and pinpoint opportunities for talent development in key areas through coaching or training.

-3. Identify and plan for predictable vacancies
+3. Identify and plan for predictable vacancies.

 Some transitions are a natural, predictable part of the business cycle, like the retirement of older employees.
 These are the low-hanging fruit of employee succession planning.

-4. Consider the vacancies you cannot plan for
+4. Consider the vacancies you cannot plan for.

-Perhaps the most daunting personnel challenges are the vacancies you cannot anticipate, but even those become standard fare once you make succession planning part of your regular business process.
+The most daunting personnel challenges are the vacancies you cannot anticipate, but even those become standard fare once you make succession planning part of your regular business process.

-Think about when your car breaks down; it is unexpected (and a headache, to be sure), but when you know what part needs to be replaced, it is pretty easy to swap in a new one and have things back up and running quickly.
+Think about when your car breaks down; it is unexpected (and a headache, to be sure), but when you know what part needs to be replaced, it is easy to swap in a new one and have things back up and running quickly.

-For each person, ask: who would be the logical next person to hold this role?
+For each person, ask: Who would be the logical next person to hold this role?
 Who is “next in line” in the company hierarchy?
 If no one comes to mind, what do we need to do to develop someone, or what qualities do we need to look for externally?

 Even if you do not have all the answers today, starting the conversation puts you one step ahead of where you would be without a succession planning strategy.

-5. Test your succession strategy in real scenarios
+5. Test your succession strategy in real scenarios.

 You might not know precisely when you will need to tap someone in your succession plan to step into a new role, but you can give them the best chance for success by conducting test runs.
 When a member of leadership goes on vacation, appoint a young leader on their team to take the reins in their absence.
 When a manager’s plate is overloaded, have them delegate smaller projects to more junior team members while overseeing from a distance.

-6. Think about succession as it pertains to hiring
+6. Think about succession as it pertains to hiring.

 Your succession planning strategy and your recruitment strategy are inherently connected.
-If you are planning on promoting from within for a certain role, for example, you will have a vacancy left by the person stepping up.
+If you plan on promoting from within for a certain role, for example, you will have a vacancy left by the person stepping up.
 Make sure you include this new hire in your succession plan.
 If you want something different on your leadership team in the future, hiring managers can start scoping out candidates with those particular skills and characteristics ahead of time to get a running start.

-7. Use employee input to guide your decisions
+7. Use employee input to guide your decisions.

 Your assessment of your employees as part of your succession plan is only one side of the coin; the other is their own appraisal of where their career is headed.